neizod/polar/_docs/maintenance.md

 Your history will became:

+TODO change (m1) to (i1) to prevent confusion w/ command option?

     master:      (m1) --- (A) --- (B) --- (m2) --- (C) --- (D) --- (^m2)
                   /                        /
                  /                        /
     theme:  (v.1.0.0) -------------- (v.2.0.0)

-Which state that you have _uninstall_ theme `v.2.0.0` at commit `^m2`.
+Which states that you have _uninstall_ theme `v.2.0.0` at commit `^m2`.
 Since you have theme `v.1.0.0` installed before, it will render your blog with that old theme version.

 __Important note on this method__: if you later decide to upgrade theme again, for example when you heard that theme `v.2.1.0` already fix the earlier uglyness, you have to undo the above downgrade before an upgrade, says: